torstenboettjer/python_mcp/README.md

 demo.launch()
 ```

+What this code does:

   * `"Helsinki-NLP/opus-mt-en-es"` is the model ID on Hugging Face.
   * `src="models"` tells Gradio to look for this model on the Hugging Face Model Hub and use its inference endpoint.
 Gradio automatically handles the API calls.

 ### Local Hugging Face Models

-If the model isn't supported by inference endpoints or local inference is required, Using `transformers.pipeline`, Gradio can load a model using Hugging Face's `transformers` library and then wrap it in an interface.
+Models that doesn't support inference endpoints have to use a *transformers.pipeline*.
+Gradio can load models using Hugging Face's library to wrap it in an interface.

 ```python
 import gradio as gr